 Select a an exam type

-A dynamic course that challenges you to think critically about oral health at population level.
-Subjects covered include the philosophy and principles of dental public health; the major health problems of a community (and their determinants); the organisation and delivery of oral health services; research methods, epidemiology and statistics; methods of control and prevention of oral and dental diseases; planning and evaluation for oral health; and social and behavioural sciences as applied to dentistry.
-Our research themes include the social determinants of oral health inequalities, the burden of oral diseases on individuals and society, and health services research, including dental workforce.
+This Dental Public Health MSc is a dynamic course that challenges you to think critically about oral health at a population level.
+You’ll learn about topics such as the philosophy and principles of dental public health, the causes of dental health problems and how they occur and spread in communities, the methods you can use to control or prevent oral and dental diseases and how to promote oral health.
+You’ll look at how oral health services are organised and delivered and how to plan and evaluate oral health.
+You’ll also study social and behavioural sciences as well as research methods, epidemiology and statistics that you can apply to public health dentistry.
+Throughout this master’s in dental public health, you’ll consider research themes, including the social determinants of oral health inequalities, the burden of oral diseases on individuals and society, and health services research, including the dental workforce.

 Students living in